vriesner/Cimmeria/Magic/Essentia.md

 [[Veil Fire]] - Creation.
 Source of [[Divine]].
 White and gold. golden feather plummage bright white skin wings. tails of gold feathers.
 Feathers.
 Separates mortals and gods.

-[[Rivers]] - Light blue and gold.
+[[Rivyrs]] - Light blue and gold.
 Gord.

-[[Tethers]] - Sea foam green.
+[[Tethyrs]] - Sea foam green.
 Crescent shaped head. coil of lines. hand going up with ribbons around it ribcage exposed.

 [[Span]] - Life span.
 Silver.
 Woman with a mask. gem in the centre. body split in the middle with black and white